Kitura/KituraKit/README.md

 KituraKit is a client side framework for sending HTTP requests to a Kitura server.
 By using the Swift `Codable` protocol, you can send and receive models directly from client to server.

 ## Swift version
 The latest version of KituraKit requires **Swift 4.0** or later.
 You can download this version of the Swift binaries by following this [link](https://swift.org/download/).
-Compatibility with other Swift versions is not guaranteed.

 ## Usage